Why Millie Public

 “I want to share my experience with change, and the importance of having an international community”

-Moving countries and schools taught me a lot about change and adapting to new environments, and the importance of embracing rather than resisting change.
-But we’ll get onto that part of my story later.
-First, let me tell you a bit about me.
-Born and raised in the UK, with an Indian heritage, I spent most of my childhood in London, and then my teenage years in Switzerland.
-I later moved back to the UK for my last two years of schooling and university.
-Currently, I’m an undergraduate student at the University of Warwick, studying Economics, Psychology and Philosophy (with Warwick being the only university in the UK to offer such a course to undergrads).
-You can read more about Warwick and my first year experiences on our website, but that’s not what I want to focus on today.
-What I want to share with you is my experience with change, and the importance of having an international community.
+Moving between countries and schools taught me a lot about change and adapting to new environments, as well as the importance of embracing rather than resisting change.
+But we'll delve into that part of my story later.
+First, let me tell you a bit about myself.
+Born and raised in the UK, with an Indian heritage, I spent most of my childhood in London, followed by my teenage years in Switzerland.
+I then moved back to the UK for my last two years of schooling and university.
+Currently, I'm an undergraduate student at the University of Warwick, studying Economics, Psychology, and Philosophy.
+Warwick is the only university in the UK to offer such a course to undergraduates.
+You can read more about Warwick and my first-year experiences on our website, but that's not my focus today.
+What I want to share with you is my experience with change and the importance of having an international community.

 My international journey (and being thrust into a new environment)!